nasriblack/SoftBussBookingBack1.1/README.md

     - [X] install bcryptjs
     - [X] hash the password
     - [X] make the util file to generate the token
+- [X] Imeplement the token with the right way and safe way => authentification -[X] Implement the router of login
+  -[X] Implement the controller and service
+  -[X] Check the email and password in the body
+  -[X] Install the express-jwt

 ---